 “In recent weeks a number of amateur tests have been running from the USA to Europe around 74 kHz and at 29.499 kHz using several hundred watts to large antennas,” blogged Roger Lapthorn, G3XBM.
 He said that signals on 74 kHz were “well copied,” but that “the surprise” was detecting the 29.499 kHz signal.
 “As far as I know, these 29.499 kHz VLF signals are the first amateur VLF [transmissions] to span the Atlantic — fantastic results by well-equipped stations using suitable receivers and good software.”

 Warren Ziegler, K2ORS, who is on the Experimental license as WH2XBA/2, told ARRL that he and several other radio amateurs have obtained Part 5 licenses to experiment on 500 kHz and on 137 kHz.
 “It got so 137 kHz was becoming routine, that my signal was copied hundreds if not thousands, of times all around Europe, North America, and South America,” he said.
 Ziegler has been a participant in the ARRL-sponsored experimental operations on 500 kHz as WD2XSH/23.
-He said Raide wanted to be the first amateur signal to span the Atlantic on VLF, which he defined as between 3 kHz and 30 kHz, so Ziegler applied for and received the WH2XBA Experimental grant, and included Raide on the license.
+He said Raide wanted to be the first amateur signal to span the Atlantic on VLF, which he defined as between 3 kHz and 30 kHz, so Ziegler applied for and received the WH2XBA Experimental grant, and included Raide and 4 others on the license.

 “I was ready,” Raide told ARRL.
 His transmitter has a 3CX3000A7 tube in the final, running grounded grid and generating 800 W. The effective isotropic radiated power (EIRP), however, was estimated to be approximately 1 mW.
 To operate on 10,000 meters, Raide has a 90 foot vertical antenna using a reconfigured Zepp, fed via a huge loading coil that is 4 feet tall, more than 1 foot across and comprised of some 2000 feet of #14 wire.
 He employs a few thousand feet of “chicken wire” for his radial system.